Bachelor of Information Technology - CQ18

 You will also have the opportunity to apply for an internship, which can be undertaken instead of completing the project.

-The Network Security major focuses on the technologies that are used to create and secure the networks that connect us.
-As part of this major you will address topics such as how messages travel over the Internet, what technology is required to deploy reliable networks and how information is kept private and secure.
-Completing this major may be suitable if you would like to pursue a career in network engineering, network security and systems administration, computer forensics and law enforcement, technical business analysis or technical project management.
+The Cyber Security major focuses on the technologies that are used to create and secure the networks that connect us.
+As part of this major, you will address topics such as electronic crime and digital forensics, network security concepts, applied distributed systems, system and network administration and object-oriented programming.
+Completing this major may be suitable if you would like to pursue a career in network engineering, cyber security and systems administration, computer forensics and law enforcement, technical business analysis or technical project management.

 If you have already completed study relevant to the course you have enrolled in, you may be eligible for credit transfer.